 Dropdown

-How long have you been in your current role at this company?
+How long have you been in your current role at this organization?

 Less than 1 year